 What should I use this peanut sauce for?

 I add this Thai Peanut Sauce to just about everything.
 Drizzle over take out leftovers, use as a dipping sauce for spring rolls, or marinate meat in it.
-It’s also the perfect sauce to add flavor to any bland meals or meal prep recipes.
+It’s also the perfect sauce to add flavor to leafy greens salads or meal prepped power bowls.

-Need more ideas?
-Try adding this sauce to these recipes:
+You can try adding this sauce to these recipes too:

 - Customizable Power Bowls